A delicious, energizing, yet calming new breakfast choice.

 - fresh berries

 - shredded coconut

-- seeds (pumpkin, hemp, sunflower, or a mix)
+- seeds (pumpkin, sunflower, or hemp)

 - Place all smoothie ingredients in a blender and blend on high until smooth.

 - Pour into a bowl and top with your favorite toppings.

 Tag @mariamarlowe on instagram and hashtag #healthybymarlowe for a chance to be featured and win awesome prizes each month.

 Plus, you’ll receive The Glow Up Guide right away, a delicious 3-day meal plan to reduce redness and bumps, fast.